-The mission of the American Guild of Organists is to enrich lives through organ and choral music.
+The mission of the American Guild of Organists is to foster a thriving community of musicians who share their knowledge and inspire passion for the organ.

 The American Guild of Organists (AGO) is the national professional association serving the organ and choral music fields.
-The Guild serves approximately 20,000 members in more than 300 chapters throughout the United States and abroad.
+The Guild serves approximately 275 chapters and 12,000 members throughout the United States and abroad.

 Founded in 1896 as both an educational and service organization, the Guild seeks to set and maintain high musical standards and to promote understanding and appreciation of all aspects of organ and choral music.